-I. NEGLIGENT DESIGN DEFECT
+NEGLIGENT DESIGN DEFECT

-- 220. Plaintiff incorporates by reference each and every preceding paragraph as though fully set forth herein. - 221.
-At all times material herein, Defendants had a duty to exercise reasonable care and had the duty of an expert in all aspects of the design, formulation, manufacture, compounding, testing, inspection, packaging, labeling, distribution, marketing, promotion, advertising, sale, testing, and research to assure the safety of Depo-Provera when used as intended or in a way that Defendants could reasonably have anticipated, and to assure that the consuming public, including Plaintiff and Plaintiff's physicians, obtained accurate information and adequate instructions for the safe use or non-use of Depo-Provera. - 222.
-At all times material herein, Defendants failed to exercise reasonable care and the duty of an expert and knew, or in the exercise of reasonable care should have known, that Depo-Provera was not properly manufactured, designed, compounded, tested, inspected, packaged, distributed, marketed, advertised, formulated, promoted, examined, maintained, sold, prepared, or a combination of these acts.
+- Plaintiff incorporates by reference each and every preceding paragraph as though 243. fully set forth herein. - 244.
+At all times material herein, Defendants had a duty to exercise reasonable care and had the duty of an expert in all aspects of the design, formulation, manufacture, compounding, testing, inspection, packaging, labeling, distribution, marketing, promotion, advertising, sale, testing, and research to assure the safety of Depo-Provera when used as intended or in a way that Defendants could reasonably have anticipated, and to assure that the consuming public, including Plaintiff and Plaintiff's physicians, obtained accurate information and adequate instructions for a combination of these acts.

+245. At all times material herein, Defendants failed to exercise reasonable care and the duty of an expert and knew, or in the exercise of reasonable care should have known, that Depo-Provera was not properly manufactured, designed, compounded, tested, inspected, packaged, distributed, marketed, advertised, formulated, promoted, examined, maintained, sold, prepared, or the safe use or non-use of Depo-Provera.

-- 223. Each of the following acts and omissions herein alleged was negligently and carelessly performed by Defendants, resulting in a breach of the duties set forth above.
-These acts and omissions include, but are not restricted to negligently and carelessly: - a.
-Failing to use due care in developing, testing, designing, and manufacturing Depo-Provera so as to avoid the aforementioned risks to individuals when Depo-Provera was being used for contraception and other indications; - b.
+- 246. Each of the following acts and omissions herein alleged was negligently and carelessly performed by Defendants, resulting in a breach of the duties set forth above.
+These acts and omissions include, but are not restricted to negligently and carelessly: - Failing to use due care in developing, testing, designing, and a. manufacturing Depo-Provera so as to avoid the aforementioned risks to individuals when Depo-Provera was being used for contraception and other indications; - b.
 Failing to conduct adequate pre-clinical and clinical testing and postmarketing surveillance to determine the safety of Depo-Provera; and - c.
-Designing, manufacturing, and placing into the stream of commerce a product which was unreasonably dangerous for its reasonably foreseeable use, which Defendants knew or should have known could cause injury to Plaintiff. - d.
-Failing to use due care in developing, testing, designing, and manufacturing Depo-Provera with the lowest effective dose as a safer alternative which clearly existed at all relevant times so as to avoid the aforementioned risks to individuals when high dose progestin Depo-Provera was being used for contraception. - 224.
-Defendants' negligence and Depo-Provera's failures arise under circumstances precluding any other reasonable inference other than a defect in Depo-Provera. - 225.
-Defendants' failure to exercise reasonable care in the design, dosing information, marketing, warnings, and/or manufacturing of Depo-Provera was a proximate cause of Plaintiff's injuries and damages. - 226.
-As a direct and proximate result of Defendants' negligence, Plaintiff suffered bodily injuries and resulting pain and suffering, disability, mental anguish, loss of capacity for the enjoyment of life, expense of medical and nursing care and treatment, loss of earnings, loss of consortium, loss of ability to earn money and other economic losses.
+Designing, manufacturing, and placing into the stream of commerce a product which was unreasonably dangerous for its reasonably foreseeable use, which Defendants knew or should have known could cause injury to Plaintiff. - Failing to use due care in developing, testing, designing, and manufacturing Depo-Provera with the lowest effective dose as a safer alternative which clearly existed at all relevant times so as to avoid the aforementioned risks to individuals when high dose progestin Depo-Provera was being used for contraception. - 247.
+Defendants' negligence and Depo-Provera's failures arise under circumstances precluding any other reasonable inference other than a defect in Depo-Provera. - 248.
+Defendants' failure to exercise reasonable care in the design, dosing information, marketing, warnings, and/or manufacturing of Depo-Provera was a proximate cause of Plaintiff's injuries and damages. - As a direct and proximate result of Defendants' negligence, Plaintiff suffered bodily injuries and resulting pain and suffering, disability, mental anguish, loss of capacity for the enjoyment of life, expense of medical and nursing care and treatment, loss of earnings, loss of consortium, loss of ability to earn money and other economic losses.
 The losses are either permanent or continuing, and Plaintiff will suffer the losses in the future.